-We help cultural institutions navigate the process of programming, designing, building and preserving exceptional buildings and landscapes.
+We help mission-driven owners navigate the process of programming, staffing, designing, building and preserving exceptional buildings and landscapes.

 Maass